 - Make a personal contribution to CUCE directly or through your local church or service club

-- Ask friends and family to make donations i your honor in lieu of birthday, holiday or any special occasion gift
+- Ask friends and family to make donations in your honor in lieu of birthday, holiday or any special occasion gift

-- Donate gift cards for gas and/or food
+- Donate gift cards for gas, food, or metro transportation

-- Donate basic hygiene items and clothing (t-shirts, socks, underwear for men and women)
+- Donate basic hygiene items and clothing for men and women (t-shirts, socks, underwear)